July 13, 2018 —

 export OUTPUT_DIR=/tmp/tflite

 We start by getting a TensorFlow frozen graph with compatible ops that we can use with TensorFlow Lite.
 First, you’ll need to install these python libraries.
-Then to get the frozen graph, run the export_tflite_ssd_graph.py script from the models/research directory with this command:
+Then to get the frozen graph, run the export_tflite_ssd_graph.py

 --pipeline_config_path=$CONFIG_FILE \